Skip to content

 });

 Access the object from the DOM using the getElementById method.
-Once you have a handle on the object, you can access the qlik-embed API reference.
+Once you have a reference to the object, you can access the qlik-embed API reference.

 const vizEl = document.getElementById("visualization");